jvm-bloggers/jvm-bloggers/CONTIBUTING.md

 * Before coding please comment on issue that you will be working on it.

+* Tag the issue with the yellow `In progress` label if you start working on it.

 * Before coding think if you know everything you need and ask for a clarification when you are not sure about something (especially about "functional" requirements)